 Suppose that annual interest rates in the U.S. and the U.K. are 3% and 2.5%, respectively.
-In addition, the current spot rate and the 1-year forward rate for USD versus GBP are 1.20, and 1.25, respectively.
+In addition, the current spot rate and the 1-year forward rate for USD versus GBP are 1.20 USD/GBP, and 1.25 USD/GBP, respectively.

 - 8. Demonstrate that an arbitrage opportunity exists. - 9.
 Calculate the arbitrage profit assuming that either USD 1 million or GBP 1 million is available to be borrowed at the respective interest rates shown above. - 10.
 Suppose short-term rates in South Africa and the U.S. are 6% and 2%, respectively.
-The current value of the South African Rand (ZAR) versus the USD is 0.1200.
-Suppose that, after 1 year, the spot value of ZAR versus USD is 0.1198.
+The current value of the South African Rand (ZAR) in terms of the USD is \$0.1200.
+Suppose that, after 1 year, the spot value of the Rand in terms of USD is \$0.1198.
 Assuming zero transactions costs or bid-ask spreads, was a carry trade (assuming borrowing in USD and lending in ZAR) profitable in this case?